RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 ### Checking the updated columns which had missing values previously

-/* checking whether the missing values are updated or not after executing the earlier queries and Airbnb and Carvana were one of those companies which had missing values in the industry column */
+/* checking whether the missing values are updated or not after executing the earlier queries and Airbnb and Carvana were some of those companies that had missing values in the industry column */
 ``` sql
 SELECT * FROM layoffs_worksheet2
 WHERE company IN ('Airbnb','Carvana');